AmberLien/61040-portfolio/assignments/assignment1.md

 ### Problem 2: Inequitable Skill Assessment

 1. **Skill Checklist**: The checklist can provide students with a curated list of skills valuable for different fields and career paths.
-The checklist will help them identify which skills they already have and which to develop, allowing them to determine their strengths and prioritize growth.
-This checklist can further be used to create a roadmap or tree, helping visualize progression.
+The checklist will help them identify which skills they already have and which to develop, allowing them to determine their strengths and prioritize growth; it can further be used to create a roadmap or tree, helping visualize progression.
 2. **AI-Powered Career Summaries**: You can use AI to generate concise summaries of potential careers including required skills, typical pathways, and emerging opportunities.
 Students can explore career options before delving into more extensive research.
 3. **Calendar & Reminder System**: Students can set deadlines for skill acquisition and receive reminders, helping them track progress and stay on schedule toward learning goals.